 Canna Crisp Bar (Canna Grow Consultants)

-160 mg of THC divided into four doses for 40mg per serving
+160 mg of THC divided into four doses of 40mg per serving

 From Edibles Ideas, this is a fantastically delicious product with a crunchy texture contrasting with gooey caramel, with comforting, classic flavors of chocolate and peanut butter.
 Judges felt the packaging could be more clear, with the small type it’s tough to distinguish the dosage information, especially if you have old, tired eyes!
 Two pieces per package contain 80 milligrams of THC each, for about 160mg per package.